isacre/i-manage/README.md

-# i-Manage - A White-Label booking platform
+# i-Manage - A White-Label booking platform [In Progress 👷‍♂️]

 A comprehensive white-label platform designed for micro and small businesses to streamline client scheduling and payment processing.
 Built with modern web technologies and integrated with industry-leading services.